chinamike65/hugo-tuolesi/content/book6/book6en.md

 Therefore, many Buddhist disciples went to India in batches.

-What Dharma door do you ask?
-I continued to search for the original Dzogchen method of the Nyingma School, but after searching all over India, I couldn't find this method.
-At this time, many people had doubts in their hearts, whether there was any Dzogchen method, everyone stopped searching, only Whatever kind of great siddhis you can meet, study the Dharma with that great siddhi.
+What Dharma did they ask for?
+They continued to search for the original Dzogchen method of the Nyingma School, but after searching all over India, they couldn't find this method.
+At this time, many people had doubts in their hearts, whether the Dzogchen method really existed, everyone stopped searching.

+Whatever kind of great siddhis you can meet, study the Dharma with that great siddhi.

 Later, after these Buddhist disciples returned from their studies in India, the teachings were different for each of them, especially the esoteric teachings of the Supreme Yoga, which were very different.

 At that time, many people began to have doubts: Will there be fake Dharma in Tibet?

-How to do it?
+How do we avoid this?
 Everyone discussed that they should invite one of India's top Mahasiddhas to save Tibetan Buddhism.

 At that time, the top Mahasiddha in India was Venerable Atisha.

 40

-Venerable Atisha has several characteristics: First, the inheritance is the most complete.
+Venerable Atisha has several characteristics: First, the lineage is the most complete.

-Venerable Atisha has the inheritance of Nagarjuna Bodhisattva, Asanga Bodhisattva, Shiqin Bodhisattva and other major Bodhisattvas.
+Venerable Atisha had the lineage transmission of Nagarjuna Bodhisattva, Asanga Bodhisattva, Vasubandhu Bodhisattva and other major Bodhisattvas.
 The inheritance of the sutras is complete, and even the inheritance of Theravada is also very complete.

-For people in Tibet, the first thing they see is his heritage.
+For people in Tibet, the first thing they see is his lineage.

 Second, his listening, thinking, and cultivation are very complete.

 Third, his achievements are high.

-Therefore, the Tibetans at that time, the Master, and King Ali from the Tibetan area discussed together: We should invite the Venerable Atisha to come to the Tibetan area to teach the Dharma.
+Therefore, the Tibetans, the Masters, and King Jangchub Ö from the Tibetan area discussed together: We should invite the Venerable Atisha to come to the Tibetan area to teach the Dharma.

 In order to invite the Venerable Atisha, the Tibetan area sent many people, one after another, to India, and finally the Venerable Atisha was invited.

-After arriving in the Tibetan area, Venerable Atisha began to rectify Tibetan Buddhism, and cleaned up those that were really not in accordance with the law at that time, such as some from the upper body of the emperor, and some false teachings.
+After arriving in the Tibetan area, Venerable Atisha began to rectify Tibetan Buddhism, and cleaned up those that were really not in accordance with the Dharma, such as some from the Son of Heaven Demon, and some false teachings.

-His Holiness also sorted out the outlines of the entire 84,000 Dharma-doors and wrote the famous "Lamp for the Path to Enlightenment", which has benefited countless people in future generations.
+Venerable Atisha also sorted out the outlines of the entire 84,000 Dharma-doors and wrote the famous "Lamp for the Path to Enlightenment", which has benefited countless people in future generations.

-6. Kadampa
+6. Kadampa School

-Venerable Atisha came to Tibet to spread the Dharma later, and he assisted the eldest disciple Chung Dunpa to establish the Kadam School.
+Venerable Atisha came to Tibet to spread the Dharma, and he assisted his eldest disciple Dromtönpa Gyalwé Jungné to establish the Kadam School.

 The main practice of Kadampa is the Three Ways: